Kenneth Colley

-Kenneth Colley (born 7 December 1937) is an English film and television actor whose career spans over 60 years.
-He came to wider prominence through his role as Admiral Piett in the Star Wars films The Empire Strikes Back (1980) and Return of the Jedi (1983).
+Kenneth Colley (7 December 1937 – 30 June 2025) was an English film and television actor whose career spanned over 60 years.
+He came to wider prominence through his role as Admiral Piett in the Star Wars films The Empire Strikes Back (1980) and Return of the Jedi (1983), as well as his roles in the films of Ken Russell and as Jesus in Monty Python's Life of Brian.